 Ongoing research and clinical trials are investigating the safety and efficacy of neurotrophic factor gene therapy in various neurological disorders, including neurodegenerative diseases, spinal cord injury, and peripheral nerve damage.
 Continued advancements in gene delivery techniques and our understanding of the mechanisms underlying neuroregeneration will contribute to the development of effective neurotrophic factor gene therapies for promoting neuronal survival, repair, and functional recovery.

-The post Neurotrophic factor gene therapy for neuroregeneration appeared first on Transfection Reagents for Astrocytes and Neurons.
+The post Neurotrophic factor gene therapy for neuroregeneration appeared first on Brain Transfection.

 ]]>

-The post CRISPR-Cas9 and its applications in brain transfection appeared first on Transfection Reagents for Astrocytes and Neurons.
+The post CRISPR-Cas9 and its applications in brain transfection appeared first on Brain Transfection.

 ]]>